+How does mail order for Medicare Part D work?Most Part D or Medicare Advantage health plans work with companies known as pharmacy benefits managers (PBMs) that allow you to order medications through the mail.
 Most will provide you with 90-day supply of your medication from the plan’s PBM at dramatically reduced copays and overall cost compared to your local pharmacy.
 Often with their web portals or phone apps you can get refills with 1 click access.

 Please note: Even if you set up mail order services, you can still get a separate 30-day prescription at any time at a local walk-in pharmacy.

 How to set up Medicare Part D mail orderEach Part D drug provider sets up mail order differently but most offer some form of the following.
 Usually just calling them directly is the easiest but check out the options below:

 ePrescribeAsk your doctor to send an electronic prescription to your Part D drug plan directly.

 OnlineSet up your online account and choose which medication you want to move to home delivery.

 AppSet up your mail order account using your select drug company’s smart phone or tablet app.

-Call your Part D provider Mail-order phone number found on the back of your card.
+PhoneCall your Part D provider Mail-order phone number found on the back of your card.

 Next Steps1) Contact Senior65.com to get your Part D Drug Plan.
 We offer the guaranteed lowest price.
 You should think of us as a one stop shop and we charge you absolutely nothing for our services.